Short stopover in a tiny capital

 We just stopped shortly in Vientiane and had a bus late in the evening, so I can’t give that much advices as I wished to.

-My To-Do Tip: is what I personally would have done with more time in Vientiane.
+The Worldtrip Berlin Tip is what I would have done, if I would have had more time in the city.
 At least we used the time to walk around some areas in the city.
 Especially the charming Mekong Promenade, where a night market happened.

 Please share your experiences, tips and tricks about Vientiane in the comment section to help others!